-If your market features fresh pastas gnocchi will be among them.
+If your market features homemade or fresh pastas gnocchi will be among them.
 I noticed recently that one of my markets features fresh gnocchi in the specialty cheese section and they are often on sale for less than $2.00 a package.

 I confess that because of time constraints I don’t often make homemade pastas.
 So I buy fresh when I’m out of time and need to make something quick and delicious for dinner.
 It’s a perfect balance . . . !

 For this quick gnocchi dish I added peas.
 If you can get fresh peas at the farmers market or from your garden they will be so sweet and delicious.
 If you do not have a garden or they are not available in the farmers market, frozen peas will be perfect for a quick and easy time saving recipe.